-You may have heard some phone users complain that one power bank or the other damaged their phone and then concluded that power banks damage phone battery.
-Does using a power bank damage your phone battery?
-Mister Mobility explains.
+You may have heard some phone users complain that one power bank or the other damaged their phone and then concluded that power banks damage cell phone battery.
+Does using a power bank damage your smartphone battery?

 I have been asked a direct question on this subject:

 Mr Mo what’s your take on this?
 There is this belief in some quarters that power bank usage deteriorates battery life/performances faster than the conventional charging.
 How true is this?
 Is it scientifically proven?

 The direct answer to the above question is this: there is no scientific backing to the idea that the use of a portable charger, AKA power bank, leads to faster deterioration in battery life of your smartphone or any kind of device for that matter.

 Power banks are designed to discharge power to your cell phone or other device at specific voltages and power ratings.
 These follow standard ratings that your device already uses.
 Using a power bank will not damage your mobile phone battery in any way.

 However, as with every other electrical/electronic equipment, a substandard device is capable of causing damage.
 Substandard cables in homes result in fires.
 Substandard tyres will expose you to increased danger of vehicle accidents.
 Substandard cement blocks and concrete mixes will result in collapsed buildings and structures.